-We intend to develop OP-1250, and may develop other future product candidates, in combination with one or more other approved or unapproved therapies to treat cancer or other diseases.
-For example, we plan to initiate a Phase 1b clinical trial of OP-1250 as part of combination therapy with independent arms investigating its potential with a cyclin-dependent kinase 4 and 6 inhibitor and with a phosphatidylinositol 3-kinase alpha inhibitor.
+We intend to develop OP 1250, and may develop other future product candidates, in combination with one or more other approved or unapproved therapies to treat cancer or other diseases.
+For example, in December 2021, we initiated a Phase 1b clinical trial of OP 1250 in a combination trial with a cyclin-dependent kinase 4 and 6 inhibitor, and we plan to initiate additional combinations trials of OP-1250 as part of combination therapy with independent arms investigating its potential with a cyclin-dependent kinase 4 and 6 inhibitor and with a phosphatidylinositol 3 kinase alpha inhibitor.

-Even if OP-1250, or any future product candidate we develop, were to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risks that the FDA, EMA or comparable foreign regulatory authorities could revoke approval of the therapy used in combination with our product or that safety, efficacy, manufacturing or supply issues could arise with any of those existing therapies.
-If the therapies we use in combination with OP-1250, or any future product candidate we may develop, are replaced as the standard of care for the indications we choose for OP-1250 or any future product candidate we may develop, the FDA, EMA or comparable foreign regulatory authorities may require us to conduct additional clinical trials.
-The occurrence of any of these risks could result in our product, if approved, being removed from the market or being less successful commercially.
+Even if OP 1250, or any future product candidate we develop, were to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risks that the FDA, EMA or comparable foreign regulatory authorities could revoke approval of the therapy used in combination with our product or that safety, efficacy, manufacturing or supply issues could arise with any of those existing therapies.
+If the therapies we use in combination with OP 1250, or any future product candidate we may develop, are replaced as the standard of care for the indications we choose for OP 1250 or any future product candidate we may develop, the FDA, EMA or comparable foreign regulatory authorities may require us to conduct additional clinical trials.
+The occurrence of any of these risks could result in our own product, if approved, being removed from the market or being less successful commercially.

-We also may choose to evaluate OP-1250 or future product candidates in combination with one or more cancer therapies that have not yet been approved for marketing by the FDA, EMA or comparable foreign regulatory authorities.
-We will not be able to market and sell OP-1250, or any future product candidate we may develop, in combination with an unapproved cancer therapy for a combination indication if that unapproved therapy does not ultimately obtain marketing approval either alone or in combination with our product.
-In addition, unapproved cancer therapies face the same risks described with respect to OP-1250 currently in development and clinical trials, including the potential for serious adverse effects, delay in their clinical trials and lack of FDA, EMA or comparable foreign regulatory approval.
+We also may choose to evaluate OP 1250 or future product candidates in combination with one or more cancer therapies that have not yet been approved for marketing by the FDA, EMA or comparable foreign regulatory authorities.
+We will not be able to market and sell OP 1250, or any future product candidate we may develop, in combination with an unapproved cancer therapy for a combination indication if that unapproved therapy does not ultimately obtain marketing approval either alone or in combination with our product.
+In addition, unapproved cancer therapies face the same risks described with respect to OP 1250 currently in development and clinical trials, including the potential for serious adverse effects, delay in their clinical trials and lack of FDA, EMA or comparable foreign regulatory approval.

-If the FDA, EMA or comparable foreign regulatory authorities do not approve these other drugs or revoke their approval of, or if safety, efficacy, quality, manufacturing or supply issues arise with, the drugs we choose to evaluate in combination with OP-1250 or future product candidates we may develop, we may be unable to obtain approval of or market such combination therapy.
+If the FDA, EMA or comparable foreign regulatory authorities do not approve these other drugs or revoke their approval of, or if safety, efficacy, quality, manufacturing or supply issues arise with, the drugs we choose to evaluate in combination with OP 1250 or future product candidates we may develop, we may be unable to obtain approval of or market such combination therapy.